-Recently, my wife and I were at the Local Tractor Supply Co. and we heard chirping.
+Recently, my wife and I were at our local farm store and we heard chirping.
 Wait, scratch that, quacking.

 As we followed the sound, we discovered 2 lonely ducklings left in the brooder.
 First, let me give you a little background.

 I have been presenting poultry seminars for roughly 6 years, about 50-60 per year.
 When asked how I feel about ducks, I would usually give a colorful answer.

 I am NOT a duck guy.
 Messy does not begin to describe them.

 They are tougher than nails but carry all sorts of diseases that will kill my precious chickens, or so I thought.
 So, when my wife says, “Oh honey, we need to take them home!”
 My answer was an immediate “NO!
 Never!”
 So as it goes in marriage, we compromised, and I found myself driving home these little ducklings.

 To my wife’s credit, she researched brooding ducks extensively.
 The first step was to put a doggie pad down under a thin layer of shavings.
 This helped a lot.

 In her research, we also discovered ducks need for their mucous membranes to be wet for them to eat.
 Although it still just looks like they are playing in the water.

 My wife bestowed them the names Steve and Bob, as I knew we had 2 drakes (males).
 They go through feed like crazy, so be prepared.
 Also, as a side note, do not use medicated chick feed on waterfowl.